Origin and History of West German Shepherd Bloodline

 The standard breeding guideline states that only dogs that entirely free of hip dysplasia and other related health issues are allowed to breed.
 Puppies are carefully inspected and tested to ensure all of their physical traits, and personality conforms to the standard.

 This regulation makes the early generation the best German Shepherd ever.

 They also have tons of strength and power.
-They can do their works for hours without showing sign of exhaustion.
+They can do their works for hours without showing a sign of exhaustion.
 We can say they are “dogaholic.”

 However, in modern times, not all DDR’s have the same quality as the early generation.
 Some of the modern times East German Shepherds are quite laid back and more friendly toward people and other pets.

 They have a strong body structure with more muscles and less fat.
 With a large blocky head, thick barrel chests, and thicker paws.
-And mostly they in a black or sable color with hints of tan on the feet on the legs or in the face (around the ears).
+And mostly they in black or sable color with hints of tan on the feet on the legs or in the face (around the ears).